-Third-party risk in cybersecurity means that a company might have security problems because of the other companies it works with.
-This can happen if these other companies see or use the company's private information or computer systems.
-This can lead to bad things like stolen information or harmful software getting into the company's systems.
-When a company works with other companies (third parties), it can have problems with cybersecurity.
-These problems can be harmful, like losing important information, having issues with how the company works, or damaging the company's reputation.
+Third-party cybersecurity risks means that a company might be exposed to additional security risks because of other companies it works with.
+This can happen if these other companies see or use the company's confidential information or computer systems.
+This can lead to severe consequences such as stolen information or harmful software getting into the company's systems.
+When a company works with other companies (third parties), it is exposed to additional cybersecurity risks.
+These risks can be

-• Share secret information with other companies
+Share confidential information with other third parties.

-The importance of third-party cyber risk management to the overall safety record of an organisation
+The importance of third-party cyber risk management to the overall safety record of an organisation.

 Director- Digital Trust KPMG Shilpa Rastogi says, "Cyber attacks continue to rank in the top 10 risks enumerated by organisations.
 Most enterprises, therefore, are committed to safeguarding their organisations from cyber security threats".
-However, due to increasing cyber threats and the sophistication of attacks, 27.2 percent of CEOs globally need to prepare.
+However, due to increasing cyber threats and the sophistication of attacks, 27.2 percent of CEOs continue to feel unprepared.
 One of the underlying reasons for this concern is that the surface area or attacks are much more significant due to interconnected business and supply chains.
-87% of Fortune 1000 Companies Three were affected by substantial cyber incidents at a third party in the past 12 months.
+87% of Fortune 1000 Companies were affected by substantial cyber incidents at a third party in the past 12 months.
 She says you may often have heard the comment, "It's not a matter of if but when," associated with cybersecurity.
 So, while an enterprise may continue to monitor and reduce its cyber security posture, a lack of focus on the cyber security posture of its third parties can threaten its safety.

-Here is how organisations efficiently determine the most critical third parties among hundreds of possible connections in cyber risk management
+Here is how organisations efficiently determine the most critical third parties among hundreds of possible connections in cyber risk management.

 DataQuest asked, "How are automation and technology used to manage cyber risks posed by third parties?"